Shrub disease protection begins with a comprehensive inspection of your landscape by one of our ISA certified arborists.

-Cercospora species and Colletotrichum gloeosporioides are two of several fungi which cause leaf spot diseases on Rhododendron species and azalea cultivars.
-Small, irregular brown to black spots will appear on leaves, which will eventually drop prematurely, when infected by Cercospora spp.
+Leaf Spot causes small, irregular brown to black spots to appear on leaves, which will eventually drop prematurely.
 Lesions caused by Colletotrichum gloeosporioides are round, brown spots visible on both upper and lower surfaces of leaves.
 These fungal diseases may first appear as symptoms of winter desiccation.

 Powdery Mildew is a common fungal disease that creates a white, powdery appearance on leaves, stems, and buds.
 Infection often leads to leaf yellowing, premature leaf-drop, and slow growth.